yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 - In cell A11, enter the following formula: `=IF(A1>A2,"A1 is greater than A2","A1 is not greater than A2")`
 - Press Enter.

-The result, "A1 is greater than A2", should appear in cell A11.
+The result, "A1 is not greater than A2", should appear in cell A11.

 **Exercise 6:** Power and Square Root